tanous/website/content/openings/index.md

 # Your landing page sections - add as many different content blocks as you like
 sections:
-  #- block: markdown
+  - block: markdown
-    #id: hero
+    id: hero
-    #content:
+    content:
-      #title: |-
+      title: |-
-      # PhD students
+       PhD students
-      #subtitle:
+      subtitle:
-      #text: |-
+      text: |-
-      #  I'm looking for a PhD student!
+        I'm looking for a PhD student!
 Together, we will work on toy models of cosmology and de Sitter space.
-Follow [this link](https://www.findaphd.com/phds/project/de-sitter-matrix-models-and-field-theory/?p164302) for more information and instructions on how to apply.
+Follow [this link](https://www.findaphd.com/phds/project/de-sitter-matrix-models-and-field-theory/?p177793) for more information and instructions on how to apply.
-    #design:
+    design:
-     # columns: '2'
+      columns: '2'
   - block: markdown
     id: hero
     content: